 Legal compliance is often defined by WCAG 2.0

-One reason many organizations have been slow to adopt newer standards that would help disabled mobile device users is they can typically become legally compliant with accessibility laws without explicitly addressing the digital accessibility of their mobile experience.
+One reason many organizations have been slow to adopt newer standards that would help disabled mobile device users is the fact their sites and apps can typically become legally compliant without explicitly addressing the digital accessibility of their mobile experience.

 Currently, international standards for digital accessibility largely follow the World Wide Web Consortium’s recommendations in the Web Content Accessibility Guidelines (WCAG) 2.0.